NikolaiF90/Ascendancy_Wars_SP.Altis/UpdateLog.md

 Version 1.8.2a

 ## New Features
-### Respawn
-Now player can respawn.
+- Respawn: Players can now respawn during gameplay.

-## Adjustment
+## Adjustments
-### Revive System
-Now every unit can die instantly if the damage received is too fatal (e.g falling from high place or died in explosion).
+- Revive System: Units can now instantly die if they receive fatal damage, such as falling from a high place or dying in an explosion.

-### Allied Base
-Developer does not provided any information.

-### Ambient Parked Cars
-Decreased car spawning rates.

-### Create unit
+- Allied Base: No information provided by the developer.
+- Ambient Parked Cars: Decreased the rate of car spawning.

+## Functionality Enhancements
-Created a new function createUnit.
-Same as BI createUnit command but by default every unit created with this command can be revived and has its own money variable.
+- Create Unit: Added a new function, "createUnit," which is similar to the BI createUnit command.
+Units created with this command have the ability to be revived and possess their own money variable by default.

-### Clone unit
-The developer does not provided any information.
+- Clone Unit: No information provided by the developer.

-## Bugfix and Optimization
+## Bug Fixes and Optimizations
-### Shop System
-Optimized shop system for faster loading.
+- Shop System: Optimized the shop system for faster loading.

-### ZAGS
-Optimized garrison system and minor bugfix
+- ZAGS: Optimized the garrison system and resolved minor bugs.

-### Ambient Parked Cars
-Bugfixed and code optimization.

-### Debugger
+- Ambient Parked Cars: Fixed bugs and optimized the code.
+- Persistent Save System: Resolved the issue of backpacks inside vehicles not being saved.
-Optimized script debugger.
+- Debugger: Optimized the script debugger.